X-Men Blue

-X-Men Blue was an ongoing comic book published twice monthly by Marvel Comics and initially created by writer Cullen Bunn and artist Jorge Molina.
+X-Men: Blue was an ongoing comic book published twice monthly by Marvel Comics and initially created by writer Cullen Bunn and artist Jorge Molina.
 The first issue was released April 12, 2017.
 It is a continuation of the All New X-Men series that began in 2012 and features young members of the original X-Men team who have time traveled to the present day.

 Publication history

 X-Men Blue and its sister book, X-Men Gold, were created following the crossover series Inhumans vs. X-Men.
 The new titles were announced October 21, 2016, as part of the ResurrXion brand.
-The color-coded names are a reference to storylines from the early 1990s when various comics in the X-Men franchise were best-sellers.
+The color-coded names are a reference to storylines from the early 1990s, when various comics in the X-Men franchise were best-sellers.
 The first issue was released April 12, 2017, and subsequent issues were released twice monthly.
-The storyline in X-Men Blue is a continuation of the 2012 series All New X-Men.
+The storyline in X-Men: Blue is a continuation of the 2012 series All New X-Men.
+Jamie McKelvie designed the costumes for the five time-displaced original X-Men.
+McKelvie commented that he "wanted to reference past incarnations of the characters, while at the same time coming up with something new and cohesive for the team.
+I wanted them to be individuals, but when you looked at them as a whole, they're clearly a team.
+I took my main inspiration from modern Olympic and fitness wear outfits, which use a lot of bold shapes and colours.
+I also paid tribute to Frank Quitely's New X-Men designs in the shapes of the boots and jackets".

 In February 2018, the spin-off sister book X-Men Red was released.
 The main cast of the book departed to a space mission, narrated in the "Poison-X" arc of the Venom comic book, which set up the Venomized crossover.
 Their absence was used to establish a new line-up.

 In September 2018, the series ended with issue 36.

-The story of the time-displaced X-Men is concluded in the Extermination event which was part of Marvel's Fresh Start initiative.
+The story of the time-displaced X-Men is concluded in the Extermination event, part of Marvel's Fresh Start initiative.